-For archiving your research data we recommend using the trusted repository:
+For publishing your research data we recommend using a trusted repository:

 DANS, for social sciences and humanities data.
 DANS prefers open data, but also offers restricted access (access is limited and can only be granted on request) and the possibility to place an embargo on your data (your data will become available after a set period of time, with a maximum of two years).
 DANS has the Data Seal of Approval.
 A demo recording on how to upload a dataset to DANS is available on the UT DCC website.

 Open Science Framework (OSF) is becoming more familiar in the social sciences.
 OSF is a free, open-source Web tool designed to help researchers collaboratively manage, store, and share their research process and files related to their research.
 Unlike the other repositories (such as DANS or Dataverse), which were built to simply house and share files once a research project is finished, OSF also allows researchers to store and interact with files during the research process and to preregister their work and upload preprints if they so desire.
 They have Guides and FAQ available.
 NOTE: by default OSF stores your data in the United States, choose Germany - Frankfurt as storage location instead, as US is not GDPR compliant.

 We advise you to think about what data to share, with whom, how, when and for how long at the start of your research project and to capture these preferences in a Data Management Plan (DMP).